The 2021 theme is: Cooking with Mushrooms – 5 ingredients or less in 30 minutes

 Runner-ups Prize – $50

 ELIGIBILITY: Open to all amateur cooks, eighteen (18) years of age or older, who are residents of the United States, except members of The Mushroom Festival Committee and their immediate families, agencies and consultants of The Mushroom Festival and their immediate families.

-DEADLINE: All entries must be received by June 16, 2017.
+DEADLINE: All entries must be e-mailed by July 30, 2021.
 Receipt of entries will not be acknowledged.